Fighting Age Discrimination at Work

 Older employees are being fired or are being offered buyouts at the same time that younger workers with similar qualifications are being hired in their places.

 Older employees are being assigned to less pleasant workplace duties, and some have even quit their jobs as a result.

 Your employer has made jokes about your age and your plans to retire.

 You have stopped receiving raises despite consistently favorable performance reviews, while younger employees are receiving raises.

 - Out of the blue, you start to get poor performance reviews despite a longstanding trend of favorable reviews.

 Contact a Florida Labor Lawyer

 If you have questions about employment discrimination, an experienced West Palm Beach labor lawyer can discuss your situation with you today.
-Contact Scott Wagner & Associates, P.A. for more information about how we can help.
+Contact Scott Law Team for more information about how we can help.